silvandiepen/recipes/recipes/sweet-sour-pork.md

+---
+tags: asian, pork
+---

 # Sweet & sour pork

-A classic asian dish, which is so eady to make but tastes amazing.
+A classic asian dish, which is so ready to make but tastes amazing.

 - [ ] Pork
-- [ ] Bellpepper
+- [ ] Bell pepper
 - [ ] Tomato paste
 - [ ] Onions
 - [ ] Sugar